- Latin America

 - Video Library

-I’m Going to China: What the Heck is a VPN?
-(Tips for Getting on Facebook in China)
+I’m Going to Teach English in China: What the Heck is an Internet VPN?

 She explained to me that, because of China’s censorship, many of my favorite American websites were going to no longer be accessible when I moved to China to teach.
 The answer, she told me, was to get a VPN before I got to China because their websites are blocked once you’re within China’s “Great Wall”.